Use a pulse survey to identify your respondents’ feedback and track the trend of how they change over time.

 A customer pulse survey is a great way to measure customers’ experiences with your brand and product across different touchpoints.

-Customer Pulse Surveys are a condensed version of traditional customer feedback surveys.
-They focus on one or two questions instead of a large number.
-Additionally, they are sent out more frequently to customers, such as quarterly, monthly, or even weekly.
-In essence, they are brief check-ins with your customer base after presenting them with a full-fledged questionnaire.
+Customer pulse surveys are a condensed version of traditional customer feedback surveys.
+They focus on one or two questions instead of a long questionnaire and are sent more frequently to customers (weekly, monthly, or quarterly).

-1. Customer pulse surveys provide immediate insights that require attention.
-As these surveys are more instantaneous, respondents can identify current concerns rather than those that occurred a month ago.
+• Customer pulse surveys provide immediate insights that require attention.
+Because they are frequent, respondents can share current concerns rather than outdated ones.

 How do customer pulse surveys differ form NPS?

-Customer Pulse Surveys and Net Promoter Score (NPS) are used to gauge customer satisfaction, but they have some key differences.
+Customer pulse surveys and Net Promoter Score (NPS) are both used to gauge customer experience, but they serve different goals.

 Customer Pulse Surveys are typically shorter and sent out more frequently than NPS surveys.
 They aim to capture the customer’s mood at a specific moment in time and provide a snapshot of customer sentiment.
 In contrast, NPS surveys are typically longer and sent out less frequently.
 They aim to measure customer loyalty by asking customers to rate how likely they are to recommend a product or service to others.